 What is an experimentalist governance architecture?

-We describe the emerging recursive or circular learning based processes in MNCs as “experimentalist” because they resemble what Charles Sabel, Jonathan Zeitlin, William Simon and others call “experimentalist governance architectures” in public policy and administrative law contexts ().
+We describe the emerging recursive or circular learning based processes in MNCs as “experimentalist” because they resemble what Charles Sabel, Jonathan Zeitlin, William Simon and others call “experimentalist governance architectures” in public policy and administrative law contexts (Sabel 2005, Sabel & Simon 2011, Sabel & Zeitlin 2008).
 Those scholars, in turn, draw theoretically on the American Pragmatic tradition’s use of the word experimentation.
-Experimentation pragmatically understood describes the relational, interactive and social character of identity, goal setting and action, in which goals and the means adopted to achieve them are continuously modified and optimized through the social action process (cf.: Dewey, Joas ).
+Experimentation pragmatically understood describes the relational, interactive and social character of identity, goal setting and action, in which goals and the means adopted to achieve them are continuously modified and optimized through the social action process (cf.: Dewey 1922, Joas 1996).

 In its most abstract analytical form, the experimentalist governance architecture is a formalized four step recursive process.
 All actors are aware of the formal rules and obligations that constitute the system.
 First, there is joint or collective goal setting.
 Relevant stakeholders (what Dewey called “publics”) commonly affected by a given problem openly deliberate about solutions and future goals for their common interactions.
 Second, these solutions and goals are then implemented/pursued by the stakeholders in their local milieu.
 Application or realization of the common standard in the local environment invariably requires local player discretion: unanticipated problems emerge, intermediate benchmark goals are not fulfilled, local conditions differ from the stylizations used during the general deliberations, etc. The center permits local discretion—deviation from agreed upon practice or norms-- in order to facilitate problem solving and adaptation that enables the local organization to achieve the goal target.
 But these deviations must be transparent (other players must be able to observe or review them).
 In a third step, the norm deviation/local change must be explained and defended among the peer parties to the central goal agreement.
 Finally, fourth, successful local experiments are then used to review the effectiveness and desirability of central/common goals and standards.
 If the local innovation is compelling enough, this can result in modification of the central standard.